 One of our most highly commended lawyers, Maureen brings her clients extensive experience in environmental law covering development, planning appeals, compulsory acquisitions, compliance and contamination.

-Maureen has been a partner at Hunt & Hunt since January 2003 and was Chairman of the Board for five years between 2006 and 2011.
+Maureen was a partner at Hunt & Hunt from 2003 to 2019 and was Chairman of the Board for five years between 2006 and 2011.

 Maureen’s experience includes: